Categorification via blocks of modular representations for sl(n): Construction of the categorification

 \begin{example} Let $\mathfrak{g} = \mathfrak{sl}_5, r=2$ and $p=7$.
 The weight $\lambda = (20,13,7,2,2)$ satisfies $\overline{\lambda} \sim \mu_{2}$, since $\overline{\lambda} = e_1 + e_4 - \rho$ and $\mu_{2} = e_1 + e_2 - \rho$.
 Then: It is straightforward to verify equations (\ref{comb1}) and (\ref{comb2}).
 Here $c_1=2, c_2=1$ and \end{example}

 So far we have constructed a ``weak $\mathfrak{sl}_2$-categorification'' (see Definition \ref{weaksl2}).
-To complete the proof of Theorem \ref{theorema}, it suffices to construct $X \in \text{End}(\textbf{E})$ and $T \in \text{End}(\textbf{E}^2)$ that satisfy the conditions specified in Definition \ref{strongsl2} when $q=1$ and $a=0$; the functorial $\mathfrak{sl}_2$ relations will then follow from \cite[Theorem 5.27]{cr} (here $\textbf{E} = \bigoplus_{0 \leq r \leq n} \textbf{E}_{-n+2r+1}$).
-To do this, we closely follow the template used in \cite[\S~7.4]{cr}, where they show that the categorification constructed by Bernstein, Frenkel, and Khovanov in \cite{bfk} is in fact an $\mathfrak{sl}_2$-categorification; only very minor modifications are needed.
+To complete the proof of Theorem \ref{theorema}, it suffices to construct $X \in \text{End}(\textbf{E})$ and $T \in \text{End}(\textbf{E}^2)$ that satisfy the conditions specified in Definition \ref{strongsl2} when $q=1$ and $a=0$; the functorial $\mathfrak{sl}_2$ relations then follow \cite[Theorem 5.27]{cr} (here $\textbf{E} = \bigoplus_{0 \leq r \leq n} \textbf{E}_{-n+2r+1}$).
+To do this, we closely follow the template of Chuang and Rouquier \cite[\S~7.4]{cr}, where they show that the categorification constructed by Bernstein, Frenkel, and Khovanov \cite{bfk} is in fact an $\mathfrak{sl}_2$-categorification; only very minor modifications are needed.

 \begin{proof}[Proof of Theorem~\ref{theorema}] Given a module $M \in \text{Mod}^{\text{fg}}_{0, \mu}(\textbf{U} \mathfrak{g})$ for some $\mu$, define $\overline{X}_M \in \text{End}_{\mathfrak{g}}(V \otimes M)$ by noting that $\text{Hom}(V \otimes V^* \otimes M, M) = \text{End}(V \otimes M)$, and using the adjoint map $\mathfrak{g} \otimes M \rightarrow M$.
 More explicitly, $\overline{X}_M(v \otimes m) = \Omega(v \otimes m)$, where $\Omega = \sum_{i,j=1}^n e_{ij} \otimes e_{ji}$.
 Define also $\overline{T}_M \in \text{End}_{\mathfrak{g}}(V \otimes V \otimes M)$ by simply switching the factors: $T_M (v_1 \otimes v_2 \otimes m) = v_2 \otimes v_1 \otimes m$.
 This gives endomorphisms $\overline{X}$ (resp. $\overline{T}$) of the functor $V \otimes -$ (resp. $V \otimes V \otimes -$).